Nadia B. Ahmad

 B.A., University of California, Berkeley

-Nadia B. Ahmad is an Assistant Professor at Barry University Dwayne O. Andreas School of Law.
+Nadia B. Ahmad is an Associate Professor at Barry University School of Law.
 Professor Ahmad’s research explores the intersections of energy siting, the environment, and sustainable development and draws on international investment law and corporate social responsibility.
-She has published over 20 scholarly articles and book chapters.
+She has published over 30 scholarly articles and book chapters.
 In 2016, she was recognized by the Orlando Business Journal as a 40 Under 40 honoree for her leadership and community involvement.

 Professor Ahmad was competitively selected twice to present at the Sabin Colloquium on Innovative Environmental Scholarship at Columbia Law School.
 She has presented her research on the law and policy of advanced biofuels in Abu Dhabi, Cairo, Cambridge, Doha, Denver, New York, and San Francisco.
 Prior to joining the Barry Law faculty, Professor Ahmad was the inaugural Visiting Assistant Professor of Environmental Law at Pace Law School.
-She also served as a Legal Fellow with Sustainable Development Strategies Group and conducted research at the Columbia Center on Sustainable Investment at Columbia University.
-Professor Ahmad’s earlier experience included working for a multinational oil and gas company in Denver and in private law practice in Florida.
+She also worked as a Legal Fellow with Sustainable Development Strategies Group on tax policy for natural resources, community development agreements, and mineral leasing rights for projects in Afghanistan, Mali, and Mozambique.
+At the Columbia Center on Sustainable Investment at Columbia University, she advised on offshore drilling laws for Sierra Leone.
+Professor Ahmad’s earlier experience included working for a multinational oil and gas company in the Denver-Julesburg Basin and in private law practice in Florida in the areas of land use, zoning, asset protection, and bad faith insurance litigation defense.